-I went to the editorial server, typed the words "Common Raven" in the search engine, and got links to fifteen hundred images taken by me over the past fifteen years.
+I went to the editorial server, typed in the words "black crow" in a search engine, and received links to pictures taken over the past sixteen years.

 The first photo was of a raven’s chick in Krasny Bor wildlife reserve (a part of “Paozyorie” sanctuary), May 9, 2006.